 Pregnant women often experience vaginal itching at some point during pregnancy.
-This is a normal and common occurrence.
+This is a normal and common occurrence with numerous causes.

 Many things can cause vaginal itching during pregnancy.
 Some may be the result of changes your body is going through.
 Other causes may not be associated with your pregnancy at all.